 Abstract-Coarse Grained Reconfigurable Architectures (CGRAs) are emerging as enabling platforms to meet the high performance demanded by modern embedded applications.
 In many application domains (e.g. robotics and cognitive embedded systems), the CGRAs are required to simultaneously host processing (e.g. Audio/video acquisition) and estimation (e.g. audio/video/image recognition) tasks.
 Recent works have revealed that the efficiency and scalability of the estimation algorithms can be significantly improved by using neural networks.
 However, existing CGRAs commonly employ homogeneous processing resources for both the tasks.
-To realize the best of both the worlds (conventional processing and neural networks), we present NeuroCGRA.
-NeuroCGRA allows the processing elements and the network to dynamically morph into either conventional CGRA or a neural network, depending on the hosted application.
+To realize the best of both the worlds (conventional processing and neural networks), we present FIST.
+FIST allows the processing elements and the network to dynamically morph into either conventional CGRA or a neural network, depending on the hosted application.
 We have chosen the DRRA as a vehicle to study the feasibility and overheads of our approach.
-Simulation using edge detection reveal that the neural networks can successfully process real-time video for up to 1M pixels.
 Synthesis results reveal that the proposed enhancements incur negligible overheads (4.4% area and 9.1% power) compared to the original DRRA cell.